hyperledger-archives/composer/packages/composer-website/jekylldocs/integrating/node-red.md

 - Submit transactions
 - Read and update assets and participants
 - Subscribe to events

-_Note: delete operations on assets and participants are not yet supported._
+- Delete assets and participants

 The {{site.data.conrefs.composer_full}} Node-RED nodes are distributed as a standalone npm package, published here:
 - https://www.npmjs.com/package/node-red-contrib-hyperledger-composer